bloomreach/brxm/spa-sdk/examples/react-csr/README.md

 yarn run dev
 ```

-The CMS should now be accessible at <http://localhost:8080/cms>, and it should render the client-side React app in preview mode in the Channel Manager.
+The CMS should now be accessible at <http://localhost:8080/cms>, and it should render the React app in preview mode in the Experience manager.
 The SPA itself can be accessed directly via <http://localhost:3000>.

 ## Available scripts